-"Once we enter the 3D sequence, the camera goes through a tunnel, observes a fight, flies through the air (presumably with a drone), follows a song and dance number, and even an impeccably well-timed game of ping pong," says Rafael Motamayor.
+"Once we enter the 3D sequence, the camera goes through a tunnel, observes a fight, flies through the air, follows a song and dance number, and even an impeccably well-timed game of ping pong," says Rafael Motamayor.
 "Is the sequence a gimmick?
 Absolutely, no question about it.
 But Bi Gan manages to tie it all together in the end through feeling and symbolism in a way that makes it perfectly reasonable to spend half the film on a 3D sequence that may be a dream."
 To read the full article, click here.

 "After the first part [in 2D], I wanted the film to take on a different texture," Bi Gan says.
 "In fact, for me, 3D is simply a texture.
 Like a mirror that turns our memories into tactile sensations.
 It's just a three-dimensional representation of space.
 But I believe this three-dimensional feeling recalls that of our recollections of the past."

 The film, Bi Gan tells Jordan Cronk, is "about memory and dreams.
 And I thought that in order for me to somehow express the essence of memories and dreams I needed 3D to realize that.
 Also, structurally, I knew from the beginning that 3D would be important.
 In the past you may have seen films that are in two parts, that may be black and white in the first half and then color in the second.